yamanidev/octolib.org/README.md

 ## Contribution guidlines

 We welcome contributions, in fact this project needs them on a yearly basis in order to survive and stay relevant.
-Here are the some guidelines to ease the process and to regular the content:
+Here are some guidelines to ease the process:

 - All resources must be hosted on Google Drive.
 - Folder structure must follow the format below.